OctopusDeploy/People/Data-Engineering/L3-Senior-Data-Engineer.md

 - I performed regular interviews for _data-engineering_ candidates, and provided detailed and useful feedback.
 - I took on a significant share of unplanned work and other "housekeeping" tasks.
-- I put more technical concepts (e.g. data-models) into clear business language to facilitate the business outcomes and requirements expected for a project
+- I put more technical concepts (e.g. data-models) into clear business language to facilitate the business outcomes and requirements expected for a project.
 - I spotted a contentious issue that could have gone badly and facilitated everyone toward a decision that resolved the situation.
 - I took on a task in a greenfield area that required me to design a new component/system/feature, I organized/led others to a succesful outcome.
 - I recognised a problem early and got in to fix it even though it wasn't my fault.